Open-CAS/open-cas-ansible/README.md

 ### opencas-validate
 Validates the Open CAS configuration set (e.g. in `group_vars`).

-### opencas-common
-Makes sure that the installer is present on target host.

 ### opencas-defaults
-Gathers custom facts needed for further processing, also in `defaults/main.yml` there are some settings used by other roles.
+Gathers custom facts needed for further processing, also in `defaults/main.yml` there are some settings used by other roles e.g. version of Open CAS to be installed.

 ### opencas-install
 Installs Open CAS software.